Essentials of Modelling with Excel

 - Set the foundation knowledge required in future courses.

 - Overview.
 This course covers key aspects of Excel that are necessary to build simple models in Excel.
-It starts by introduction essential aspects of Excel as a modelling tool.
-It then covers sensitivity analysis.
-The third part covers essential functionality and short-cuts for building models, such as creating and manipulating formulas, formatting, and so on.
-It also introduces functions, covering approximately 30 core functions that can be used to create conditional logic, comparisons, arithmetic, evaluate scenarios and many other uses.
+It starts with an introduction to modelling and the essential aspects of Excel as a modelling tool, including the use of sensitivity analysis.
+The essential functionality of Excel and short-cuts for building models are covered, including the creation and manipulation of formulas, formatting, and so on.
+It also introduces functions, covering core functions required to create conditional logic, comparisons, and aggregation calculations for modelling and data analysis.

 - Practical work, quizzes and exercises.
 There are 8 Quizzes which test the key concepts and require one to do practical exercises in Excel.